My Favorite Stops in The Lofoten Islands | Norway

 Kvalvika Overlook Hike

 We drove from Eliassen Rorbuer to hike Ryten/Kvalvika Hike, a 25 minute drive.
 This hike was definitely a challenge, especially in winter!
 Not only was there a serious elevation gain, but the snow was relentless too.
 If you’re tackling this trail, make sure to rent snowshoes and poles.
 It’s an out-and-back trail with a 1,922 ft elevation gain and 4.5 miles in total.
-But trust me, the views at the top were absolutely worth every step!
+But trust me, the insane views at the top were absolutely worth every step!

 Å